 Bottom line its always best to put a contract in writing – it saves a lot of potential misunderstanding in the long run.

 Starfish People undertake regular HR Audits.
 We see these as a vital means of avoiding legal and/or regulatory liability that may arise from insufficient HR policies and practices.

 In addition to identifying areas of legal risk, our audits are designed to provide information about current HR strategies.

-It’s also an opportunity to assess what’s being done correctly, as well offering advice as how things might be done differently, more efficiently or at a reduced cost.
+It’s also an opportunity to assess what’s being done correctly, as well as offering advice as to how things might be done differently, more efficiently or at a reduced cost.

 In today’s competitive environment it’s challenging to keep up with the regulated employee environment.

 We aim to make a difference by taking care of our client’s human resource needs allowing our clients time to focus on their business.